manikbali/aichallengenew/README.md

 Use **Terraform** to manage the cloud infrastructure.
 The following AWS components will be created:
   The terraform directory has a main.tf file.
 This file has task descriptions that can allow users to deploy the infrastructure on the AWS cloud.
   Commands to deploy on the AWS cloud
+  **CI/CD: **
+  - Updates  the code
+  - Build a docker image
+  - Push image to aws
+  - Use terraform script to deploy.

   1. terraform init
   2. terraform apply.